 One year later, Dimond appeared on Andy Harlow’s Latin Fever (1976) and Frankie Dante and Orquesta Flamboyan’s Los Salseros De Acere (1976).

-About one year later, Andy Harlow received a telephone call from Dimond’s mother, who, at the time, was retired and living in Augusta, Georgia.
+Later, Andy Harlow received a telephone call from Dimond’s mother, who, at the time, was retired and living in Augusta, Georgia.
 According to her, Dimond moved to the Bay Area, successfully reunited with his father, and acquired a job as a piano salesman.
 Shortly after that, at 36, Dimond collapsed and did not recover.
 The official cause of death was cerebral syphilis.

 What to make of Mark Dimond’s today?
 In an exclusive interview with Radio Gladys Palmera, the pianist and former musical director of Hector Lavoe’s band, Gilberto “Pulpo” Colon, praises Dimond and cites him as a primary influence.
 “I’m a Mark Dimond fanatic!
 Though some won’t admit it, Markolino influenced many of the pianists of his generation.
 Lest we forget, he was an African-American who loved Latin music and played with more ‘sabor’ (feeling) than many Latinos.
 And, he played jazz!”